d2l-ai/d2l-vi/chapter_recurrent-neural-networks/rnn_vn.md

 ## Steps in a Language Model
 -->

-## Các bước xây dựng một Mô hình Ngôn ngữ
+## Từng bước trong một Mô hình Ngôn ngữ

 <!--
 Now we illustrate how RNNs can be used to build a language model.